 |13.||Olympus E-M1 II||Y||stereo||mono||Y||Y||micro||3.0||Y||-||-|

 It is notable that the K-1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5DS does not offer wifi capability.
+In contrast, the 5DS does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The 5DS is a recent model that features in the current product line-up of Canon.
-In contrast, the K-1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the K-1 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the K-1 was succeeded by the Pentax K-1 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.